 Building on your personal brand

-Candidates need to think about what they want to project within the interview.
-What they want to reinforce, what messages and feelings they want to leave the interviewer with.
-Personal Brand is built up over time and is a combination of your online presence, your CV, the interactions you have and the interview.
+Think about what you want to project within the interview.
+What you want to reinforce, what messages and feelings you want to leave the interviewer with.
+Personal brand is built up over time and is a combination of your online presence, your CV, the interactions you have and the interview.

 Our mindset and thinking are key to being able to confidently leverage the opportunity in an interview.
 It influences our language, our confidence, about what makes us a valuable prospect.
 If we arrive with a fixed mindset, we are likely to demonstrate a lack of positive energy about how we can add value.